-Pour milk over bread and soak for 10 minutes.
+Pour milk and evaporated milk over bread and soak for 10 minutes.

-Pour melted butter into a 9×13 baking pan and coat bottom and sides.
+Add melted butter into a 9x13 baking pan and coat the bottom and sides.

 Beat eggs well with a fork in a medium bowl.

-Add sugar mixture, vanilla, and salt into beaten eggs stirring to blend well to form a custard.
+Stir sugar mixture, vanilla, and salt into beaten eggs to blend well to form a custard.

-Pour custard into bread and milk and mix with spoon.
-You may use your hands.
+Pour custard into bread and milk and mix with a spoon; you may use your hands.